 There is nothing to prevent any adult from moving to a different part of the country, however, the courts have a say in whether the children should move or not.
 The court could, for example, decide that the children should remain with the parent who is staying in the area where the children are at school, have their friends, and possibly extended family.

-If my ex does not return the children I can call the police and they will return them to me
+If my ex does not return the children the police will bring them back to me

 In this situation, if both of you have Parental Responsibility for the children, the police will not usually get involved in returning the children to your care.
 If there is a Child Arrangements Order in force the police may assist or suggest that such matters are considered to be ‘civil’ disputes which need to be determined by the Family Court.